iampeach/MakeNTU_2019_24/README.md

-# Webpack Template
-* A template to start a React App project
+# MakeNTU 2019 Team24
+* Lazy Tech
+* Make People lazier
 ## How to start
 	$ npm install
 	$ npm start		// to start a dev server